Environmental racism in Russia: Komi Republic

 Many residents of Izhma district believe that cancers are occurring at an increasing rate of incidence due to pollution.
 Food sources such as fish have allegedly become contaminated, and reindeer have been poisoned by oil spills on their grazing areas.
 According to Makliuk, most residents of the district live in poverty.
 They also claim discriminatory hiring processes that give preference to non-local workers, in spite of the enormous revenues generated from their traditional territories.
 According to one resident, "we have to live on the disposal dump of [the] oil industry.
 We can't even sell our houses and move away, because they cost nothing."

 On April 11, 2014, the Izhma district council passed a resolution to support a complete shutdown of oil and gas operations in the area.
-The decision was in part due to concerns over economic effects on reindeer herding; the residents of Izhma, many of whom are Izvata, are part of the only subgroup within the Komi Indigenous people who still practice this livelihood.
-In particular, concerns were sparked by the discovery of new drilling rigs in close proximity (200 meters) to the village of Krasnobar, which had been installed without prior notice, permission, or consent of Izvata communities or Izhma district administration, in contravention of environmental legislation.
+The decision was in part due to concerns over economic effects on reindeer herding; the residents of Izhma, many of whom are Izvatas, are part of the only subgroup within the Komi Indigenous people who still practice this livelihood.
+In particular, concerns were sparked by the discovery of new drilling rigs in close proximity (200 meters) to the village of Krasnobar, which had been installed without prior notice, permission, or consent of Izvatas communities or Izhma district administration, in contravention of environmental legislation.
 150 people, representing twelve settlements, gathered for the vote, held in Krasnobar village; the Izhma district council voted unanimously in favor.